Uttarakhand Pradesh Congress Committee

-Uttarakhand Pradesh Congress Committee or Uttarakhand PCC is the state wing of the Indian National Congress (INC) in Uttarakhand.
+Uttarakhand Pradesh Congress Committee or UPCC is the state wing of the Indian National Congress (INC) in Uttarakhand.
 It is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections.
-The current president of the Uttarakhand PCC is Karan Mahara.
+The current president of the Uttarakhand PCC is Ganesh Godiyal.
 The committee has a significant presence in the state's politics and has been in power in the state several times since its formation in 2000.